Skip to main content

 Lawful purpose

-Know why you are searching and whether your use case is lawful before collecting public leads.
+Know why you are searching and whether your use is lawful before you collect a single public lead.

 Data minimization

-Collect what is relevant, avoid sensitive details when they are not needed, and discard weak leads.
+Collect only what is relevant, leave out sensitive details you do not need, and discard weak leads.

 Accountability

-Keep notes that explain source URLs, review timing, uncertainty, and how each conclusion was reached.
+Keep notes that explain your sources, your timing, your uncertainty, and how each conclusion was reached.

 Do and do not